RayTracing

 object.

-Determine the path loss and phase shift of each ray using electromagnetic analysis, including tracing the horizontal and vertical polarizations of a signal through the propagation path.
-The path loss includes free-space loss and reflection losses.
-For each reflection, the model calculates losses on the horizontal and vertical polarizations by using the Fresnel equation, the incident angle, and the relative permittivity and conductivity of the surface material [3][4] at the specified frequency.
+Determines the path loss and phase shift of each ray using electromagnetic analysis, including tracing the horizontal and vertical polarizations of a signal through the propagation path.
+The path loss calculations include free-space loss, reflection losses, and diffraction losses.
+For each reflection and diffraction, the model calculates losses on the horizontal and vertical polarizations by using the Fresnel equation, the Uniform Theory of Diffraction (UTD), the geometric angle, and the complex permittivity of the interface materials [3][4] at the specified frequency.

 You can create ray tracing models that use either the shooting and bouncing rays (SBR) method or the image method.